autogluon/autogluon-rag/README.md

     Example: {"generator_model_id": "mistral.mistral-7b-instruct-v0:2", "retriever_model_id": "BAAI/bge-large-en", "reranker_model_id": "nv_embed"}
 data_dir : str
     The directory containing the data files that will be used for the RAG pipeline.
 If this value is not provided when initializing the object, it must be provided in the config file.
+If both are provided, the value in the class instantiation will be prioritized. web_urls : List[str]
+    List of website URLs to be ingested and processed.
+Each URL will processed recursively based on the base URL to include the content of URLs that exist within this URL.
+    If this value is not provided when initializing the object, it must be provided in the config file.
+If both are provided, the value in the class instantiation will be prioritized. base_urls : List[str]
+    List of base URLs to check for links recursively.
+The base URL controls which URLs will be processed during recursion.
+The base_url does not need to be the same as the web_url.
+For example. the web_url can be "https://auto.gluon.ai/stable/index.html", and the base_urls will be "https://auto.gluon.ai/stable/"/
+    If this value is not provided when initializing the object, it must be provided in the config file.
 If both are provided, the value in the class instantiation will be prioritized.
 pipeline_batch_size: int
     Batch size to use for pre-processing stage (Data Processing, Embedding, Vector DB Module).
 This represents the number of files in each batch.
     The default value is 20.
 ```

+**Note**: You may provide both `data_dir` and `web_urls`.

 The configuration file contains the specific parameters to use for each module in the RAG pipeline.
 For an example of a config file, please refer to `example_config.yaml` in `src/agrag/configs/`.
 For specific details about the parameters in each individual module, refer to the `README` files in each module in `src/agrag/modules/`.